firstcontributions/first-contributions/README.md

 <img align="right" width="300" src="assets/clone.png" alt="clone this repository" />

 Now clone this repo to your machine.
-Click on the clone button and then the copy to clipboard icon
+Click on the clone button and then click the copy to clipboard icon

 Open a terminal and run the following git command: